exbergamot/MovieTracking/README.md

-To run project you should execute:
+To run project you should execute: mvn spring-boot:run
-1. mvn compile
-2. mvn spring-boot:run
 Application will start at port 8080.

 There are folowing endpoints: